flashcards printer paper cover

 Yup, only one supplier now since I like using the laser cards.

-- At Amazon, look for “80 lb Cover Card Stock”.
-Here are 2 examples:
+At Amazon, look for “80 lb Cover Card Stock”.
+Here is an example:

 To cut the paper into A5 or smaller pieces, I’m still using my Rexel SmartCut paper trimmer.
 It’s not on Amazon, so here’s something similar: